TraceMachina/nativelink/README.md

 ## Overview

-Turbo Cache is a project that implements the [Bazel Remote Execution protocol](https://github.com/bazelbuild/remote-apis) (both CAS/Cache and remote execution portion).
+Turbo Cache is a project that implements the Bazel's [Remote Execution protocol](https://github.com/bazelbuild/remote-apis) (both CAS/Cache and remote execution portion).

 When properly configured this project will provide extremely fast and efficient build cache for any systems that communicate using the [RBE protocol](https://github.com/bazelbuild/remote-apis/blob/main/build/bazel/remote/execution/v2/remote_execution.proto) and/or extremely fast, efficient and low foot-print remote execution capability.